kmarkus/microblx/API_Changes.md

 ## unreleased

+- core: added `ubx_module_get` function and extended Lua `load_module`
+  to return the module id (i.e. path from which it was loaded).
+The latter can be passed to the former function (e.g. for looking up an spdx license id).

 - core: added functions for `ubx_type_t` lookup via hash or hashstr.

 - added **PID controller** block and **extended ramp block** with a